Path integral Monte Carlo simulation of global and local superfluidity in liquid $^{4}$He reservoirs separated by nanoscale apertures: Summary and Conclusions

 In this work we have considered only static properties of the constrained superfluid.
-In order to analyze the effects of externally imposed flow on the local superfluid density and healing lengths with PIMC, local estimators of velocity and vorticity and their correlations must be calculated.
-We have derived an estimator for the local vorticity in the system that will divulge information about the equilibrium structure of line-like defects in superfluid density in cylindrically confined systems.
-Results in this direction will be reported in a future publication.
+In order to analyze the effects of externally imposed flow on the local superfluid density and displacement lengths with the PIMC method, local estimators of velocity and vorticity and their correlations must be calculated.
+We have derived an estimator for the local vorticity in the system that will divulge information about the equilibrium structure of line-like defects in superfluid density in cylindrically confined systems.\cite{volkoffthesis} Results in this direction will be reported in a future publication.
+We expect that the construction of nanoscale aperture arrays similar to those analyzed in this work could lead to experimental observation of Josephson oscillations between phase coherent reservoirs of liquid $^{4}$He deep in the superfluid phase, which may be be exploited in superfluid-based technologies. \cite{packsat}